 LISA Pathfinder (LPF) will place two test masses in a nearly perfect gravitational free-fall, and will control and measure their relative motion with unprecedented accuracy.
 This is achieved through innovative technologies comprising inertial sensors, an optical metrology system, a drag-free control system and micro-Newton thruster system.
 The test-masses and their environment will be the quietest place in the solar system.

 All these technologies are not only essential for eLISA, they also lie at the heart of any future space-based test of Einstein's General Relativity.

-LPF is scheduled to launch in 2015.
+LPF is scheduled to launch on 2nd December 2015.

 June 23, 2014

 LISA Pathfinder: Science payload completed and integrated into the satellite

 After more than 10 years of intense development, the highly sensitive scientific payload of the LISA Pathfinder Mission (LPF) was completed and integrated into the satellite.
 The science instruments are the core of the mission.
 Read more

 Inertial sensors of the LISA Pathfinder mission delivered